jrief/django-formset/docs/source/alternative-widgets.rst

 Usually you don't want to use the default control elements for that rich text editor, but instead configure your own preferences.

-The model field :class:`formset.richtext.fields.RichTextField` maps to widget ``RichTextarea`` by default, but again you may prefer to use your own configuration of control elements and hence you have to map the widget in the ``Meta`` class of the form class instantiating the model.
+The model field :class:`formset.richtext.models.fields.RichTextField` maps to widget ``RichTextarea`` by default, but again you may prefer to use your own configuration of control elements and hence you have to map the widget in the ``Meta`` class of the form class instantiating the model.

 Widgets for Date- and DateTime Fields